Michael-Meade/snackhack2/README.md

 - Consensus

 These techniques work to manipulate the user to give information or perform a certain task like entering their password into a phishing page.

+## Robots.txt & Sitemap.xml.

+The Robots.txt file is used to by sites to tell web crawlers such as Google what paths to crawl and what paths to ignore.
+Not every crawler will honor the robots.txt file.
+The site's robots.txt file will include paths that they do not want to be crawled, we can use this information to possibly access paths will disclose sensitive information.
+It could also lead hackers to areas of the site that are not supposed to be viewed by unauthorized users.
+The sitemap.xml includes a list of URLs of a site.
+This helps Google and other search engines to be able to crawl links on a site.
+It is supposed to help with search ranking.

 ## Installation